-I am a physician who has spent the majority of my career immersed in conventional medicine.
+I have spent the majority of my career immersed in conventional medicine.
 There is no question that modern medical practice brings some incredible technologies, devices, procedures and medications.
 And yet, despite our advances in treatment and technology, we continue to see an increase in the number of people who suffer from complex, chronic diseases such as diabetes, cardiovascular disease, cancer, mental illness, autoimmune disorders, chronic pain, gastrointestinal disorders, allergies, and dementia to name just a few.
 Many people with health challenges, need vastly more than our current health care system is presently set up to deliver.

 So what can we do to feel better?